crdsonnet/crdsonnet/README.md

 Generate a *runtime* Jsonnet library directly from JSON Schemas, CRDs or OpenAPI components.

 > This project has moved from POC to an alpha status.
-I consider it in a usable state for
+It can be consider it in a usable
-> production projects however there are no guarantees for a stable API.
+> state for production projects however there are no guarantees for a stable API.

 ## Install